kotchaporn6509650195/CS360_Groupfork/README.md

 √ Shows error when passwords do not match
 √ Shows error when required fields are missing
-√ Successfully registers user and navigates to the login page √ Successfully registers and navigates to the home page
+√ Successfully registers user and navigates to the login page
 ```
 - **Integration Tests** (account.test.js) `backend/tests/account.test.js` Tests for Account API